Apply for a Job

 Thank you for your interest in employment with Lincoln County School District, located on the beautiful central Oregon coast!

-Please Note: Applications are now being accepted online only using the Recruit & Hire system.
+Please Note: Applications are accepted online only using Frontline’s Applitrack system.

-The following steps will guide you through the Recruit & Hire process:
+The following steps will guide you through the Applitrack process:

 - Click on the “Search Open Positions” link above.

-- Click on the title of the position for which you wish to apply.
-This will take you to the details of the job posting.
+- Click on the category for the desired position or all jobs for which you wish to apply.
+This will take you to the details of the job postings.

-- If you meet the minimum qualifications for the posting, click on the Apply for this Position button.
+- If you meet the minimum qualifications for the posting, click on the Apply button.

-- If you already have an existing EdZapp account, you may login under I want to transfer my account from another Recruit & Hire District or from EdZapp with the email and password information you have previously established.
+- If you already have an existing Applitrack account, you may log in under IMPORT from another account with the email and password information you have previously established.

-- If you do not have an existing Recruit and Hire or EdZapp account or would like to create a new account, you should enter your information under I am a new applicant and follow the instructions.
+- If you do not have an existing Applitrack account or would like to create a new account, you should enter your information under START to begin the process.

 - Once you have logged in, fill out all of the appropriate sections of the application by following the prompts.